1953 NFL season

 The 1953 NFL season was the 34th regular season of the National Football League.
 The names of the American and National divisions were changed back to the Eastern and Western divisions.

 The season ended on December 27 with the NFL Championship Game in which the Detroit Lions defeated the Cleveland Browns for the second year in a row.

 Draft

-The 1953 NFL draft was held on January 22, 1953, at Bellevue-Stratford Hotel in Philadelphia.
+The 1953 NFL draft was held on January 22, 1953, at The Bellevue-Stratford Hotel in Philadelphia.
 With the first pick, the San Francisco 49ers selected defensive end Harry Babcock from Georgia.

 Major rule changes

 The definition of illegal motion was clarified so that a player moving directly forward at the snap was to be considered illegally in motion.

 Enfranchisement of the new Baltimore Colts

 A Baltimore, Maryland, group headed by Carroll Rosenbloom was granted an NFL expansion team and was given the roster & assets of the defunct Dallas Texans organization.
 The new expansion team was named the Baltimore Colts, after the unrelated original Baltimore Colts team that folded after the season.
 While the original Colts franchise used a green and silver color scheme, the new Colts franchise chose the blue and white color scheme used by the Texans.

 The 12 teams of this NFL season continued for the rest of the decade of the 1950s.
 These would become known as "old-line" teams as they predated the 1960 launch of the American Football League (AFL).